core-wg/senml-spec/draft-ietf-core-senml.md

 used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.

+Because negative time values are used for presenting time relative to "now", all time instances after "now" need to be presented with absolute time values.
+Also because Time and Base Time are added together, care must be taken to ensure that the sum does not inadvertently become positive (i.e., absolute time) when negative (relative) time was intended to be used.

 Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the SenML pack, or a specific record in a SensML stream, was sent) or